thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 #### Step 7.1 Create a customer

-Let's create a customer with the title "My New Customer".
+Let&#39;s create a customer with the title "My New Customer".
 Please see the instructions below:

 {% include images-gallery.html imageCollection="step71" showListImageTitles="true" %}

 ### Step 7.2 Change owner of the device

-Let's assign the Customer as the owner of the device.
+Let&#39;s assign the Customer as the owner of the device.
 We will also create a group of devices and add our device to this group.

 {% include images-gallery.html imageCollection="step72" showListImageTitles="true" %}